This post may contain affiliate links. Read our disclosure policy here.

 - In a large bowl, combine veggies, eggs, grated cheese, and salt.
 Spoon mixture into mini muffin pan.

 - Bake for 15-18 minutes.
+If using a regular-sized muffin pan, bake for 26-28 minutes.
 Allow mini quiches to cool in the pan before carefully removing with a small knife or spatula.

 Hi in your ingredients you say 2 green shallots, but I think you mean 2 green onions.
 Shallots generally are not sold green however you could probably substitute shallots for green onions.
 Haven’t tried this yet, but looks delish!